lmlg/zser/docs/manual.md

   written into output objects.
 The constructor parameters are as following:

   * offset: The starting offset at which the objects will be serialized in the output.
-  * id_cache: A dictionary that maps objects id to offsets.
-Necessary to correctly serialize cyclical objects.
+  * id_cache_size: Maximum size for the LRU cache that maps objects id to offsets.
   * hash_seed: An integer that is used to mix the hash values of the serialized objects when needed.
 This can be used in order to prevent malicious users from generating pathological cases with hand-crafted hash values.